-The following services may not be authorized for participants who receive Supported Living services: Life Sharing; Residential Habilitation; Respite (15-minute or Day); Homemaker/Chore; In-Home and Community Supports; Behavioral Supports; Therapies; Shift Nursing; Consultative Nutritional Services; Communication Specialist and Specialized Supplies.
-Transportation is included in the cost of Supported Living and may not be billed as a discrete service, unless the transportation is to or from a job that meets the definition of competitive integrated employment and that need is documented in the participant's service plan.
+The following services may not be authorized for participants who receive Supported Living services: Life Sharing; Residential Habilitation; Respite (15-minute or Day); Homemaker/Chore; In-Home and Community Supports; Consultative Nutritional Services; and Specialized Supplies.

+Transportation is included in the rate and may not be billed as a discrete service, unless the transportation is to or from a job that meets the definition of competitive integrated employment and that need is documented in the service plan.
+The rate also includes Behavioral Support which may only be authorized as a discrete service when it's used to support a participant to access CPS or to maintain employment when provided at the participant's place of employment.
+Communication Specialist and Shift Nursing can only be authorized in limited circumstances (see service definitions for exceptions).
 Companion services may only be authorized as a discrete service when it is used to support a participant in-person at their place of community integrated employment in alignment with the Companion service definition.